miles52100/notes/technology_notes/ssh.md

     SSH_OPTION value
 ```

  It's organised into stanzas (sections).
-The Host directive can contain a pattern or white-space list of patterns
+The Host directive can contain a pattern or white-space list of patterns,

- e.g. `10.10.0.[0-9]` matches the IP range, `!10.10.0.5` means not this host.
+ e.g., `10.10.0.[0-9]` matches the obvious IP range, `!10.10.0.5` means not this host, etc.
  The SSH client reads the configuration file stanza by stanza and the **first** matching stanza has precedence.
 So more host-specific declarations should be at the beginning of the file.

-An example file might be, suppose as is typical, that you want to connect to a remote server, you need the username, hostname and port so you might use
+An example file might be as follows.
+Suppose you want to connect to a remote serverthen you need the username, hostname and port for the connection.
+For example,
-`ssh john@dev.example.com -p 2322` for example
+`ssh john@dev.example.com -p 2322`

-With a config file set up as
+If your config file looks like:

 ```
 Host dev